-- 3.9.3 Working together we will continue to apply performance and complaint handling processes in the workplace and continually seek opportunities to enhance the outcomes achieved for all parties. - 3.10 Passenger Services Assistant Level 3 arrangements
+- 3.8.3 Council will continue to apply performance and complaint handling processes in the workplace and continually seek opportunities to enhance the outcomes achieved for all parties. - 3.9 Passenger Services Assistant Level 3 arrangements

 A Passenger Services Assistant Level 3 classified at Pay Classification 28BA0301 listed in this Agreement may be eligible to be paid a weekly rate equivalent to the Trade Services Assistant C13 rate.
 This payment will be in lieu of the disability allowance and requires the Passenger Services Assistant to undertake additional tasks as determined.
-In order for Passenger Services Assistants to be paid this rate they must undertake all formal prerequisite training required or be assessed as competent to undertake the tasks and apply these skills as required by Brisbane Transport.
+In order for Passenger Services Assistants to be paid this rate they must undertake all formal prerequisite training required or be assessed as competent to undertake the tasks and apply these skills as required by Transport for Brisbane.
 Tasks to be undertaken for eligibility for this payment will be established at each garage in consideration of local requirements.
-Passenger Services Assistants who wish to progress to Trade Services Assistant C12 level and above may be considered for further formal training if these skills are required by Brisbane Transport and a suitable vacancy exists in which these skills can be applied.
+Passenger Services Assistants who wish to progress to Trade Services Assistant C12 level and above may be considered for further formal training if these skills are required by Transport for Brisbane and a suitable vacancy exists in which these skills can be applied.

-3.11 Casual Passenger Service employees

-3.11.1 Wage level progression

-- (i) It is agreed that, in addition to the previously agreed arrangements for the progression of Passenger Services Assistants, commencing from 1 July 2006 Casual Passenger Services Employees will be eligible for progression to Passenger Services Employee Level 2 (Pay Classification 28 BO 0201) provided that they: - (a) have completed 12-months full time equivalent service as a Casual Passenger Services Employee - (b) are assessed as being eligible using the existing performance appraisal mechanism for the progression of full time Passenger Services Employee. - (ii) Progression of casual employees beyond Passenger Services Employee Level 2 is available to casual employees by means of them making application for appointment to full and part time vacancies that are advertised for Passenger Services Employee roles. - 3.11.2 Casual 'waiting time as directed' periods to be a minimum of three hours
+- 3.10 Casual Passenger Service employees - 3.10.1 Wage level progression - Casual Bus Operators will be eligible for progression to Passenger Services Employee Level 2 (Pay Classification 28 BO 0201) provided that they: - (a) have completed 12 months' full-time equivalent service as a Casual Bus Operator

+- (b) are assessed as being eligible to progress using the existing performance appraisal mechanism for the progression of full-time Bus Operators. - (ii) Progression of casual employees beyond Passenger Services Employee Level 2 is available to casual employees by means of them making application for appointment to full-time and part-time vacancies that are advertised for Bus Operator roles. - 3.10.2 Casual 'waiting time as directed' periods are to be a minimum of three hours

-Any Casual Passenger Services Employee who works as directed in the morning (AM WAD) who is not required to work beyond the three (3) - hour minimum for that period of work and signs on for a second period of work on the same day, that second period of work will not be a period of work as directed (WAD).
+Where a Casual Bus Operator who works as directed in the morning (AM WAD) is not required to work beyond the three (3) hour minimum for that period of work and signs on for a second period of work on the same day, the second period of work will not be regarded as a period of work as directed (WAD).

-3.12 Bus drivers authorisation
+3.11 Bus drivers authorisation

-The system of regular medical reviews for Passenger Services Employees will be discontinued upon certification of this Agreement.
-Passenger Services Employees will continue to be responsible for the maintenance of their Bus Drivers Authorisation and Licence and meet their obligations under law to report any issue that would impact eligibility to hold a Bus Drivers Authorisation.
-Consistent with our aspirations to becoming a Zero Harm organisation, employees will advise Brisbane Transport immediately should they become aware of any condition that may impact upon their fitness to perform their normal duties.
-The Personal Leave and rehabilitation processes contained in this Agreement will be applied in supporting employees who report issues in accordance with this Clause.
+Passenger Services Employees will be responsible for the maintenance of their Bus Drivers Authorisation and Licence and meet their obligations under law to report any issue that would impact their eligibility to hold a Bus Drivers Authorisation.
+Consistent with Council's aspirations to becoming a Zero Harm organisation, employees will advise Transport for Brisbane immediately should they become aware of any condition that may impact upon their fitness to perform their normal duties.
+The Personal Leave and rehabilitation processes contained in this Agreement will be applied in supporting employees who report issues in accordance with this clause.

-3.13 Sign on and sign off times
+3.12 Sign on and sign off times

-In lieu of the provisions contained in Schedule 2 of the Award, sign on time shall be 10 minutes and sign-off time shall be 10 minutes.
+In lieu of the provisions contained in clause 15.4 of the Award, sign on time shall be 10 minutes and sign off time shall be 10 minutes.